pwelke/deprecated_homcount/README.md

 # Expectation Complete Graph Representations

 This repository contains the code to compute graph representations that are complete in expectation.
-If you use this code in your work or find it useful in any other way, please consider citing our paper.
+If you use this code in your work or find it useful in any other way, please consider accepting our paper :).

 # Installation